You Make It Feel Like Christmas (song): Commercial performance

 Walk the Moon prevented "You Make It Feel Like Christmas" from holding the US Bubbling Under Hot 100's top spot with their 2017 single "One Foot".

-In the US, "You Make It Feel Like Christmas" narrowly missed entering the Billboard Hot 100 chart.
+In the US, "You Make It Feel Like Christmas" narrowly missed entering the Billboard Hot 100 chart the year of its release.
 Instead, it reached the US Bubbling Under Hot 100 chart, which serves as an extension to the Hot 100, cataloging the songs that have not yet charted on the main ranking.
 The song entered at number 11 for the issue date of December 23, 2017.
 The following week it peaked at number two and was blocked from the top spot by Walk the Moon's 2017 single "One Foot".
 The song lasted for four weeks on the Bubbling Under Hot 100.
 Fueled by strong download sales, "You Make It Feel Like Christmas" peaked at number 37 in 2017 on the US Digital Song Sales chart and number 3 on the corresponding Holiday Digital Song Sales component chart.
 Of Stefani's five top 10 hits on the latter chart, "You Make It Feel Like Christmas" reached the highest peak.
 The song re-entered the Digital Song Sales chart in 2020, when it reached a new peak at number 35.
 Following the single's release to adult contemporary radio playlists in 2017, the single reached number nine on Billboards Adult Contemporary chart, becoming the singer's second top 10 track as a solo artist and highest entry since "The Sweet Escape" peaked at number three in 2007.
 The former also entered the seasonal US Holiday 100 airplay chart, peaking at number 37.
+It eventually entered the Billboard Hot 100 chart, peaking at number 46 on the chart dated January 3, 2026.
 On December 10, 2020, the single was awarded a Gold certification from the Recording Industry Association of America, signifying 500,000 track-equivalent units, which was upgraded to Platinum in 2023.